-The full credibility standard is 240,000 house years for the Homeowners Owners Forms.
-This standard has been used for the development the statewide and by-class indications for MH-C.
+The full credibility standard is 240,000 house years for the Homeowners Owners Forms and 285,000 house-years for the Tenant form.
+These standards have been used for the development the statewide and by-territory indications for MH-F.

 To distribute the statewide change by territory, a credibility procedure was used on the non-hurricane loss costs.
 The credibility standard used was based on the same model as statewide credibility.
 The full credibility standard is based on a normal distribution with a 90% probability of meeting the test and a 10% maximum departure from the expected value, translated to house years.
-The full credibility standards are 60,000 for Homeowners Owners' Forms.
-This standard has been used for the development the indications by territory for MH-C. Partial credibility (Zp) is calculated as follows:
+The full credibility standards are 60,000 for Homeowners Owners' Forms and 75,000 for the Tenant Form.
+These standards have been used for the development the indications by territory for MH-F. Partial credibility (Zp) is calculated using the square root rule:

-$Z_p = \sqrt{\text{five year house years / full credibility standard}}$ (truncated to the nearest tenth)
+$Z_p = \sqrt{\text{five year house years / full credibility standard}} \ \ \text{(truncated to the nearest tenth)}$